Building UE4 from the Oculus GitHub Repository

-The following section describes how to download, compile, and launch UE4 from Oculus’s GitHub repository using Visual Studio 2015 and 2017.
+The following section describes how to download, compile, and launch UE4 from the Oculus GitHub repository using Visual Studio 2015 or 2017.

-This guide assumes you have installed Visual Studio 2015 and are familiar with its use.
+This guide assumes you have installed Visual Studio 2015 or 2017 and are familiar with its use.

 Note: Visual Studio 2013 is no longer supported.